jhpyle/docassemble/_docs/interviews.md

 same interview during the same browser session, then the user will be taken back to the "current" screen of the interview.

+If the user has started using one interview, and then clicks a link to start an interview with a different `i` parameter, this has the same effect as if `&reset=1` had been added; a fresh interview will be started.

 # <a name="howstored"></a>How answers are stored

 When a user starts a new interview, a new "variable store" is created.